Shihab-Shahriar/Shihab-Shahriar.github.io/_posts/2023-12-04-Cuda vs Rocm: A Case Study Through Random Number Libraries.md

 {% include figure.html path="assets/img/rocm/py.png" class="img-fluid rounded z-depth-1 mx-auto d-block" caption="Figure 1: rocRAND's Python API."%}

 That's it!
 That's the entirety of the Python API documentation – and no, those headers aren’t clickable.
 [This is it](https://rocm.docs.amd.com/projects/rocRAND/en/latest/python_api.html)!
+(Update: the doc page has since been updated.)

 So, that was a bonus feature.
 What about the C++ API documentation? well, it exists, but it's hardly any different.
 The API reference is almost entirely just a dump of function docstrings, with same comment copy/pasted for all the functions.
 And this mindless copy/pasting has predictable result- you'll find, for example, the "documentation" mention 64 bit int return type for a function while it actually returns 32-bit.